Oneo64/Auldworlde/Characters/Ljorn.md

 ## Notes
 [^1]: Ljörn's sword is a Peterson Type L sword.
+[^2]: Juniper needles are a type of protection herb.
-[^2]: Before his adventure, Ljörn knew the story told in *Draugritt um minn Výss*.
+[^3]: Before his adventure, Ljörn knew the story told in *Draugritt um minn Výss*.
 One of the characters, Yngvarr, was killed by a draugr when he was knocked over and slashed.
 And during his trip to the castle ruin, Ljörn was knocked over and was almost killed by Ingwaz the Fiend, just like how Yngvarr was in the story.
+Then, when he and his accomplices fled, Ingwaz chased them.
+Ljörn only thought they lost the draugr when they camped in the forest, and it was quiet.
 That moment is where his odd behaviors come from.